- Join the Broadcast Media Marketing Group here

 - No B.S.
 Guide to Social Media Marketing (by Kennedy)

 - LinkedIn Insight Tag and Targeting (How To Video)

 - Product of the year

 - Sprout Social

 - Social Media Managers Facebook Group

 Cindy Zuelsdorf: Hi, I’m Cindy Zuelsdorf with NAB Show Exhibitors webinar and Kokoro Marketing.
-And today, we’re looking at using social media to promote your company and NAB show, and we’re going to get into what works.
+And today, we’re looking at using social media at the NAB show to promote your company, and we’re going to get into what works.
 So, we’re going to talk about how to know if social media is right for your company, what kind of social media is right for the trade show, and what are things like pixels, tags, events, coupon codes, and geo-fencing.
 And also, we’ll be taking your questions live during the webinar, and so we’ll hit your questions as we go through, and also we’ll have a Q and A at the end.
 And I want to welcome our special guest

 Michelle Maddox.
 She is the marketing director at Imagine Products.
 Welcome, Michelle.